quixio/quix-samples/python/sources/confluent_kafka/README.md

 # Confluent Kafka

-Using [this project](https://github.com/quixio/quix-samples/tree/main/python/sources/confluent_kafka), connect to your existing Confluent Kafka topics and stream data to Quix.
+Using [this sample code](https://github.com/quixio/quix-samples/tree/main/python/sources/confluent_kafka), connect to your existing Confluent Kafka topics and stream data to Quix.

 ## How to run